sahayasuganthi/-newrepository/README.md

 First install curl.exe

 You'll want to make curl.exe available anywhere from the command line.
-To do this, pick ahc-careplanning folder on local repo and add it to the system path as outlined below:
+To do this, pick -newRepository folder on local repo and add it to the system path as outlined below:

 Click the Windows start menu, start typing 'environment'